guitargeek/root/README/ReleaseNotes/v634/index.md

 * **Usage of `std::span<const double>`in the interface**: To avoid forcing the user to do manual memory allocations via `std::vector`, the interfaces of Minuit 2 function adapter classes like `ROOT::Minuit2::FCNBase` or `ROOT::Minuit2::FCNGradientBase` were changed to accept `std::span<const double>` arguments instead of `std::vector<double> const&`.
 This should have minimal impact on users, since one should usual use Minuit 2 via the `ROOT::Math::Minimizer` interface, which is unchanged.

-* **Initial error/covariance matrix values for Hessian matrix**: Initial error/covariance matrix values can be passed for initializating the Hessian matrix to be used in minimization algorithms by attaching the covariance matrix to the `ROOT::Minuit2::MnUserParameterState` instance used for seeding via the method `AddCovariance(const MnUserCovariance &);`.
+* **Initial error/covariance matrix values for Hessian matrix**: Initial error/covariance matrix values can be passed for initializing the Hessian matrix to be used in minimization algorithms by attaching the covariance matrix to the `ROOT::Minuit2::MnUserParameterState` instance used for seeding via the method `AddCovariance(const MnUserCovariance &);`.

 ## RooFit Libraries